AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/ex1.md

 An offer filter is used to **filter** out a sub-set of offers from the personalized offer list and use that as part of an offer activity in order to speed up the decision process.
 Offer filters are shown in the left rail at the **Personalized Offers** tab of the **Inventory** screen.
 ![Final Offers](./images/finaloffers.png)
 Currently, the UI does not provide functionality to manage offer filters.
-We will create an offer filter as part of the API exercices of this module.
+We will create an offer filter as part of the API exercises of this module.

 ## Exercise 14.1.7 - Activity

-An activity combines placement, offer filter (set of offers to take into account) and fallback offer to  ultimately be used by the Offer Decisioning Engine to find the best offer for a specific profile, based on each of the individual personalised offer characteristics like priority, eligibility constraint and total / user capping.
+An activity combines placement, offer filter (set of offers to take into account) and fallback offer to  ultimately be used by the Offer Decisioning Engine to find the best offer for a specific profile, based on each of the individual personalized offer characteristics like priority, eligibility constraint and total / user capping.

 Currently, the UI does not provide the functionality to manage activities.
 You can go tho the **Activities** tab of the **Offer Library** and you might see activities, but there is no way to create a new activity.
 We will create an activity as part of the API exercises of this module.